-Apply to make a difference by volunteering in South Korea.
-Although this country is one of the most modern and technological in the world but there are still lots of opportunities for you to join a volunteer project for short and long term periods.
-There are flexible volunteer projects available to join every month of the year which are open to local and international participants.
+Although South Korea is one of the most modern countries in the world there are still lots of opportunities to volunteer.
+You can find flexible projects available to join every month of the year which are open to international participants.

 One of the best ways to experience South Korea is through volunteering.
 Often when people are looking to volunteer in Asia then never think of Korea as a potential destination, we think you should conside this country and don't be put by the language barrier as there are several options for English speakers.
 You will get to mix with and help local Korean people whilst also meeting other international participants from all over the world.
 You can help children and disadvantaged communities, or work at orphanages or help North Korean refugees.

 South Korea has a facsinating culture and you will be able to learn more about the country and experience the highlights of the country in your spare time.
-There are several international volunteering organisations offering placements in South Korea to foreigners.
-Large international known organisations including Habitat for Humanity have been working on the ground for several years to improve housing and living conditions for local communities whilst lots of local organisations also offer volunteer programs to international participants.
+There are several international volunteering organisations offering placements in South Korea to foreigners including Concordia and Habitat for Humanity who have been working on the ground for several years to improve housing and living conditions for local communities.
+There are also local organisations which offer volunteer programs to international participants.

 South Korea at a Glance

 - Ethnic groups: Korean